 - a.
-Arizona licensed allopathic and/or osteopathic physicians who are Obstetricians or general practice/family practice providers who provide maternity care services.
+Arizona licensed allopathic and/or osteopathic physicians who are Obstetricians or general practice/family practice providers who provide maternity care services;

 - b.
-Physician Assistants
+Physician Assistants;

 - c.
-Nurse Practitioners
+Nurse Practitioners;

 - d.
-Certified Nurse Midwives
+Certified Nurse Midwives;

+- e.
+Licensed Midwives.

 Pregnant members may choose, or be assigned, a PCP who provides obstetrical care.
 Such assignment shall be consistent with the freedom of choice requirements for selecting health care professionals while ensuring that the continuity of care is not compromised.
-Members who choose to receive maternity services from a certified nurse midwife shall also be assigned to a PCP for medical care, as primary care is not within the scope of practice for certified nurse midwives.
+Members receiving maternity services from a certified nurse midwife or a licensed midwife must also be assigned to a PCP for other health care and medical services.
+A certified nurse midwife may provide those primary care services that s/he is willing to provide and that the member elects to receive from the certified nurse midwife.
+Members receiving care from a certified nurse midwife may also elect to receive some or all her primary care from the assigned PCP.
+Licensed midwives may not provide any additional medical services as primary care is not within their scope of practice.